renzelpretzel0125/map_project/README.txt

-//Still a Work in Progress, Hopefully finish by Satuday or Sunday, made a lot of progress Friday Revised and Final Design:
+//Still a Work in Progress, Hopefully finish by Monday, made a lot of progress Friday some Saturday and Sunday

+Revised and Final Design:
 Reader Class:
 to read both csv files, that can be used to send into a linked list/adjacency list